Anvesh2103/Melanoma-Detection-Assignment/README.md

 <!-- This project is Assignment given Under IIT-B & Upgrad In Deep Learning Specialization.-->

 ### Acknowledgement:
-This Project Assignment was part of Curriculum during **EPGP-DataScience AI-ML (Deep Learning Spec) from IIIT-B.**
+This Project Assignment is part of Curriculum during **EPGP-DataScience AI-ML from IIIT-B.**

 ***@All Rights Reserved*** [**Anvesh Audichya**](https://github.com/Anvesh2103)